Skip to content

 Traveling by airplane, bus, or train

 Whether you are flying or taking the bus or train, keep your factor and supplies with you in carry-on bags.
 Otherwise, they may be lost or stolen.
 Be sure to take needles, syringes, alcohol wipes, gauze, bandages, and a tourniquet.
-Some people with hemophilia may have a bleed when they fly.
+Some people with Hemophilia may have a bleed when they fly.
 For this reason, some choose to take factor before they get on the plane.

 The Transportation Security Administration has information on its website for travelers with medical conditions.
 The guidelines for persons with diabetes apply to people with bleeding disorders also.

-• At the screening checkpoint, notify the Security Officer that you have hemophilia and are carrying your medication and supplies with you.
+• At the screening checkpoint, notify the Security Officer that you have Hemophilia and are carrying your medication and supplies with you.

 • You can carry a sharps disposal container with used syringes inside it.